ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/content-and-app-layout/introduction/understanding-widgets.html.markdown

 <td width="17">
 </td>
 <td width="685">
-Also very commonly used, this allows you to load an image from the [Resources](/developers/user-guide/product-guide/the-console/console-tabs/resources) or a specific URL.
+  Also very commonly used, this allows you to load an image from the <a href="/developers/user-guide/product-guide/the-console/console-tabs/resources">Resources</a> or a specific URL.

 </td>
 </tr>